craigwongva/gs-kibana/README.md

 * the certificate identity (e.g. craig-gsn-kibana-dev.piazzageo.io),
 * the Route53 A record (e.g. craig-gsn-kibana-dev .piazzageo.io.),
 * the S3 bucket name (e.g. craig-dsn-kibana)

-but not to the
+but the testing prefix is not added to:
-* the instance /etc/letsencrypt/live folder.
+* the /etc/letsencrypt/live folder on the EC2 instance you're using to generate the certificates.

 This process is not ready to be run automatically.
-It is, however, largely automated via a bash script.
+It is, however, largely automated via a bash script `certs` (that you invoke manually as described below).

 1. Log in to any EC2 instance having the AWS CLI and these IAM privileges:
   * ec2:DescribeInstances